What is asthma?

 Moderate persistent asthma

 The typical characteristics of this type of asthma are similar to those of mild persistent asthma.

 Severe persistent asthma

-In this type of asthma, the symptoms worsen continuously resulting in limitation of activities.
+In this type of asthma, the symptoms worsen continuously resulting in a limitation of activities.

 What is the main cause of asthma?

 Several factors may cause asthma.
 Based on the triggers that cause an asthma episode, asthma can be classified as: